Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

 \subsection{Recurrent fluorescence differential rate constant}

 A nonrotating molecule is described by its electronic ground state $\ket{g}$ and one electronic excited state denoted by $\ket{e}$.
-Generalization to an arbitrary number of electronic states is straightforward and described in Appendix~\ref{sec:app_nstates}.
+From this two-state model, the generalization to an arbitrary number of electronic states is straightforward.
 For both states $\ket{g}$ and $\ket{e}$, the vibrational dynamics is described by appropriate Hamiltonians $H_g$ and $H_e$, respectively.
 Within the Born-Oppenheimer approximation, the total Hamiltonian $H$ of the system is expressed as

 For a molecule with internal energy $E$ relative to the fundamental vibronic state, the dimensionless differential RF rate constant is given by

 where $i$ and $f$ are the initial and final vibronic states, respectively, $P_i(E)$ the occupation probability of state $i$ and $\omega_{if} = \omega_i - \omega_f$ is the transition frequency.
 In Eq.~(\ref{eq:rfrate1}), the Einstein coefficient $A_{if}$ for spontaneous emission is expressed as